Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tfraction_5_g0.md

 $\dfrac {1} {2} = 0.5$

-Let's convert all the numbers to decimal.
+Let's convert all the numbers into decimal.

 $
 \begin {aligned}